There are so many myths and bad design rules, you can wind up half armed with too much information.

-The most obvious reason this is a bad idea is that you run the risk of creating the effect of living in a museum.
+The most obvious reason this is a bad idea is that you run the risk of recreating your life in a museum setting.
 This would be weird, not to mention boring.
-The recipe for really great looking rooms is to freely mix periods, vintage treasure with flea market finds.
+The recipe for really great looking rooms is to freely mix periods and vintage treasures with flea market finds.

 Learn to mix the lux with the lowly and you’ll look like a genius…

 However, “mix freely” does not mean thoughtlessly.
 Make sure your pieces relate by shape, color, material and/or pattern.
 You need reference points of cohesion.
-Be sure to use a few pairs here and there for example, or your rooms will look like a clearance sale in progress.
+Use a few pairs here and there or your rooms will look like a clearance sale in progress.

 “Never mix different metals in the same space”

 Arcane concept redux.
-This suggestion is as relevant as never wear white shoes after Labor Day.
-Think of metals in term of color and ask if the color of the metal makes sense in your room.
-A few different color metals can add a little edge and richness to the overall effect.
+This design rule is as relevant as “never wear white shoes after Labor Day”.
+Think of metals in term of color and ask if that color of metal makes sense in your room.
+A few different metal colors can add a little edge and richness to the overall effect.

-False hope: Any sentence that has “should always”, “should only”, or “should never” in it, is a decorating mental block.
+This is false hope in action: Any sentence that has “should always”, “should only”, or “should never” is a mental block to better home design.

 The only “should always” that will net great looking results for you and your home is “have an open mind to new ideas”.

-Consider these as New Design Rules for a fresh approach:
+Consider these New Design Rules for a fresh approach:

 - Don’t be a snob.
-It has been said that “money and taste frequently move in inverse ratio”.
+“Money and taste frequently move in inverse ratio”, Anonymous.
+It’s true.
+Big expense (name labels can qualify here) doesn’t equal protection from a cringe-worthy purchase.
 Don’t be afraid to mix the high-end treasure with the fabulous flea market find.
-Unusual old things found anywhere can be “re-purposed” in modern environments to great effect.
+You can “re-purpose” unusual old things in modern environments to create a very cool “new” item.

 - Break up the sets…please.
-Modern design is focusing more on found treasures, clever re-purposing and an appreciation of beauty and value where ever it’s found than predetermined set pieces with limited options.
+Old school design rules specify safe predetermined set pieces with limited options.
+Modern design is focusing more on found treasures, clever re-purposing and an appreciation of beauty and value where ever it’s found.

 - Get over Color Block Syndrome.
 Loud colors in the home are usually questionable but then again, so is Landlord White By Default.
 Select tones or shades of colors that already exist in your rooms to create a harmonious backdrop for your furnishings.
 THEN, consider those “color pops” you might have heard are a good idea.

-- Most importantly, lighten up.
+- Most important Design Rule of all: Lighten Up.
 Are you veering toward neurotic worry over whether your choices are in good taste?
 Good taste for whom?
-Even if you actually are being graded by a jury of your peers, in the end, this is your home.
+You are not really being graded by a jury of your peers.
+This is your home.
 It’s supposed to be all about you and what you find beautiful and restful to live with.

-The original version of this article was published on Hamptons.com, December 30, 2008, with many updates and revisions since.
-It can be viewed here
+This article was originally published on Hamptons.com, December 30, 2008.
+It can be viewed here .

 I love your comments and do feel free to share!